anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 3) Click 'Add a device'

-## 4) Create a device name
+## 4) Create a device name, then click 'Next'

-If the name of your Echo device that you want to speak and play sounds is 'Office Echo', use the name 'Office Echo Monkey'
+If the name the Echo device that you want to speak and play sounds is 'Office Echo', use the name 'Office Echo Monkey'

 # In the Alexa App